daklassen/cookbook/README.md

 # Contribution

 ## Setup your Testdatabase
-First set the Dev-Profile in application.properties active by chaing the following property
+First activate the dev profile in application.properties by changing the following property
 ```
 spring.profiles.active=dev
 ```
-We use MariaDB as Production-Database.
-Install MariaDB locally on your Computer (https://mariadb.org/).
-When you are done open the database terminal, login and create a Databsae with
+We use MariaDB as production database.
+Install MariaDB locally on your computer (https://mariadb.org/).
+When you are done open the database terminal, login and create a database with
 ```
 mysql -u root -p //-p only if you set a password
 create database db_cookbook;
 ```
-We use Flyway to setup the Tables, Contraints and Content of the database.
+We use Flyway to setup the tables, contraints and content of the database.
-The Database Migration will run automatically on startup of the Springboot Application or manually with
+The database migration will run automatically on startup of the spring boot application or manually with
 ```
 gradlew flywayMigrate
 ```
-Use ```gradlew flywayMigrate``` to cleanup your Testdatabase
+Use ```gradlew flywayMigrate``` to cleanup your test database.